signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 **Exercise.** Write a function using `lapply()` to standardize each column of `mtcars` by (1) subtracting off its mean and (2) dividing it by its standard deviation (given by `sd()`).
 Be sure to check that your function returns a data frame.

 **Exercise.** Write a function using `lapply()` that standardizes every numeric column of an input data frame and leaves the others unchanged.
 Test your function on the dataframe defined by `df = data.frame(matrix(1:100, nrow=10)); df[1:5] = lapply(df[1:5], as.character)` (understand what this code is doing as well).

+**Exercise.** Implement a basic version of `lapply(args, func)` without using any other `*apply()` functions.
+Don't worry about complicated functionality like passing in named arguments (discussed below).
+Make sure to improve runtime by preallocating the needed space.

 Looping patterns
 ----------------